 The troll remained on his knees.
 Blood gushed from his side.

-Finally, the troll looked at Ivo and with one of his blood covered hands, he removed a tan leather pouch that had been tied at his waist and tossed it to his feet.
+Finally, he looked at Ivo and, with one of his blood covered hands, he removed a tan leather pouch that had been tied at his waist and tossed it to his feet.
 Then, without a word he sat and stared towards the mountain.

 Ivo picked up the pouch and walked back to Tipster, inspecting the coins inside as he went.
 Fifteen pieces of silver and two pieces of gold.
 Not bad, he thought.

 “Didn’t think I could do that, did you girl?”
 Ivo asked, finally reaching Tipster and grabbing her reins.

 Tipster neighed and then snorted.
 She was definitely impressed.